-Winning on the field, off the field and having a first-class football program from top to bottom is the goal of any University at the highest level of intercollegiate athletics.
-That is exactly what Middle Tennessee has as a result of the leadership of Head Coach Rick Stockstill.
+Winning on the field, off the field and having a first-class football program from top to bottom is the goal of any university at the highest level of intercollegiate athletics.
+That is exactly what Middle Tennessee has as a result of the leadership of head coach Rick Stockstill.

-Stockstill demonstrated the ability to develop and coach big-time players throughout his career as an assistant.
-He joined the Gamecock staff in December 2003 and immediately made an impact in recruiting.
-Stockstill coached the Gamecock tight ends and served as recruiting coordinator in 2005 and was the wide receivers coach in 2004.
+He made his way to Murfreesboro after spending the previous two years at South Carolina, where joined the Gamecock staff in December 2003 and immediately made an impact in recruiting.
+Stockstill coached the Gamecock tight ends and served as recruiting coordinator in 2005.
+He was the wide receivers coach in 2004.

 Before joining Holtz’s staff at South Carolina, Stockstill was the offensive coordinator at East Carolina in 2003.

 Stockstill also has coaching experience at the University of Central Florida (1985-88) and at Bethune-Cookman College (1983-84).

 Stockstill and his wife, the former Sara Fleischman, have a son, Brent, and a daughter, Emily.